erSubhashThapa/100daysofcode/r1-log.md

 >"You might want to log out just the property itself."

 Logging `div.style.border` worked as expected.
 I'd like to understand what a **pointer** is.

+**Thoughts And Feeling:s** I meditated for 15 minutes inbetween my tutorial and my coding.
+I used my Muse headband.
+I think that was really helpful.
+I was able to code for a while *(though I spent my coding time mostly posting on stackoverflow, debbuggin, and trying to understand what was going on with my issue.)* I reorganized this github log so that the last day is at the top.
+Much better!

+Whenever I get answers on stackoverflow I feel like the answers were written in a snarky tone.
+Maybe it's all in my head.
+But if they really are being snarky, then I should recognize this: the newbies who push through the snark and ask questions anyways are the one's who succeed.
+So that's what I'm going to do.
+Be grateful for every answer even if the person is being snarky.
+Ignore the snark.
+Take the answer.

 ### R1D33 - 2/2/19
 It took me a while to figure out the bug in my lynda tutorial challenge for Javascript functions.
 The reason it said innerHTML is not a function is because it isn't.
 It's a property!
 Duh!
 I was trying to use it like a function.